lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In No-ACK mode, there is no communication from the fragment receiver to the fragment sender.
 The sender transmits all the SCHC Fragments without expecting ackowledgement.

-Padding is kept to a minimum: only the last SCHC Fragment is padded as needed.
+In No-ACK mode, only the All-1 SCHC Fragment is padded as needed.
+The other SCHC Fragments are intrinsically aligned to L2 Words.

 The tile sizes are not required to be uniform.
 Windows are not used.